davincci199412/Evera/scripts/node_integration_tests/README.md

-# Golem node integration tests
+# Evera node integration tests

 This module contains the local node integration tests.
-These tests run provider-requestor pairs of full `golem` nodes locally to test various interactions of golem instances.
+These tests run provider-requestor pairs of full `evera` nodes locally to test various interactions of evera instances.

 As pairs of nodes are created each time a single test is run, please keep in mind that those tests usually take a long time to execute, on the order of several minutes per single test.

 The tests consist of two major parts:
-* `golem` - the tests that strictly test interactions between two golem instances
+* `evera` - the tests that strictly test interactions between two evera instances
 * `concent`- the tests that run instance pairs in such way as to trigger Concent Service calls and test whether the task runs still complete correctly when Concent is involved.